laboon/Capstone_Spring2017/project_list.md

 Description: Potential ideas - https://www.haiku-os.org/community/gsoc/2016/ideas

-_rst_: Develop a requirements tracking tool for developers, in Rust.
+_rst_: Develop a requirements tracking tool for developers, in Rust and Elm.
+Projects could include developing the front end, adding test tracking, or making the back-end concurrent.
+Great if you are interested in systems engineering or looking to learn a new functional programming language.
 (POC: Garrett Vitiral)

 Details: https://github.com/vitiral/rst